CONCURRENT DIABETES MELLITUS AND RENAL INSUFFICIENCY AS PROGNOSTIC INDICATORS FOR ACUTE MYOCARDIAL INFARCTION: A COHORT STUDY.

 DOI:

-Results: The patients in Group IV, who had both kidney failure and diabetes, had the highest incidence of MACE (56.2%) and the longest hospital stay (7.9 ± 3.2 days) and also the highest rate of mortality in hospital (26.8%).
+The study included 100 AMI patients with a mean age of 64 years, predominantly male (64%) but with a substantial female representation (36%).
+Common comorbidities such as smoking, hypertension, and hyperlipidaemia were consistently observed across all groups.
+The patients in Group IV, who had both kidney failure and diabetes, had the highest incidence of MACE (56.2%) and the longest hospital stay (7.9 ± 3.2 days), and also the highest rate of mortality in hospital (26.8%).
 Both renal failure (Odds Ratio 3.2, 95% Confidence Interval 2.1-4.9) and diabetes mellitus (Odds Ratio 2.4, 95% Confidence Interval 1.6-3.6) were found to be significant independent predictors of unfavourable outcomes using multivariate regression analysis.

 References